sorrychoe/topic-modeling-theory/README.md

 # Topic-Modeling-Theories

-This repository provides an in-depth exploration of various topic modeling techniques, implemented using Python and Jupyter Notebooks.
+This repository provides an in-depth exploration of various topic modeling techniques, implemented using Python and Jupyter Notebooks(or Jupyter lab).
 The following models are covered:

 - **Latent Dirichlet Allocation (LDA)**
 - **Dynamic Topic Model (DTM)**